syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Dealing-with-ColorPickerPalette.md

 ![ColorPickerPalette with black and white color variants](Dealing-with-ColorPickerPalette_images/BlackWhite.png)

-## Add your own color in the palette
+## Add your own colors in the palette

 If we want to allow the user to select a color from own colors, add that color with its name using [CustomColor.ColorName](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.CustomColor~ColorName.html) and [CustomColor.Color](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.CustomColor~Color.html) into the [CustomColorsCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~CustomColorsCollection.html) and set the [SetCustomColors](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~SetCustomColors.html) property value as `true`.
 The provided `CustomColor.ColorName` is shown in the tooltip while mouse hovering on the color item.
 We can change the custom color panel header text and its visibility by using the [CustomHeaderText](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~CustomHeaderText.html) and [CustomHeaderVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~CustomHeaderVisibility.html) properties.
 The default value of `CustomHeaderText` is `CustomColors` and  default value of `CustomHeaderVisibility` is `Visible`.